Corinth: Canal

 The Corinth Canal, carrying ship traffic between the western Mediterranean Sea and the Aegean Sea, is about 4 km east of the city, cutting through the Isthmus of Corinth that connects the Peloponnesian peninsula to the Greek mainland, thus effectively making the former an island.
 The builders dug the canal through the Isthmus at sea level; no locks are employed.
 It is 6.4 km in length and only 21.3 m wide at its base, making it impassable for most modern ships.
 It now has little economic importance.

-The canal was mooted in classical times and an abortive effort was made to build it in the 1st century AD.
+The canal was mooted in ancient times and an abortive effort was made to dig it in around 600 BC by Periander which led him to pave the Diolkos highway instead.
 Julius Caesar and Caligula both considered digging the canal but died before starting the construction.
-The emperor Nero was the first to attempt to construct the canal.
-The Roman workforce responsible for the initial digging consisted of 6,000 Jewish prisoners of war.
-Modern construction started in 1882, after Greece gained independence from the Ottoman Empire, but was hampered by geological and financial problems that bankrupted the original builders.
-It was completed in 1893, but due to the canal's narrowness, navigational problems and periodic closures to repair landslips from its steep walls, it failed to attract the level of traffic anticipated by its operators.
+The emperor Nero then directed the project, which consisted initially of a workforce of 6,000 Jewish prisoners of war, but it was interrupted because of his death.
+The project resumed only in 1882, after Greece gained independence from the Ottoman Empire, but was hampered by geological and financial problems that bankrupted the original builders.
+It was finally completed in 1893, but due to the canal's narrowness, navigational problems and periodic closures to repair landslips from its steep walls, it failed to attract the level of traffic anticipated by its operators.
 It is now used mainly for tourist traffic.